Yux1angJi/Awesome-Search-LLM/README.md

 Welcome to the **"Awesome Search"** repository ！

-This repository, part of the **Intern Discovery** project,
+This repository, accompanying our paper, provides a comprehensive review and unified framework for tree search-based methods,

-showcases **how AI/Agent is becoming a creative scientist, accelerating and reshaping scientific discovery**.
+demonstrating how these algorithms are revolutionizing LLM test-time reasoning with scalable and efficient problem-solving solutions.

-Explore this detailed repository to understand how autonomous agents are revolutionizing natural science!
+Dive into this repository to explore how innovative search-based methods like MCTS are reshaping reasoning capabilities in LLMs!

 🔔 🔔 🔔 For more detailed information, please refer to [our paper](https://arxiv.org/abs/2508.14111) or [homepage](https://agenticscience.github.io/)~